kuzmin-no/ELKO_GLED316_dimmer/readme.md

 - **FTP Service**: Accessible on standard port TCP/21, used to manually update or patch the main application.

 The following MicroPython examples and projects were used:
-- The main app is adapted from Renaud Guillon repository: https://github.com/rguillon/hatank
+- The main app is adapted from Renaud Guillon [repository](https://github.com/rguillon/hatank)
-- The captive portal DNS server is sourced from Patrick McAndrew's repository: https://github.com/urg/micropython-captive-dns-server
+- The captive portal DNS server is sourced from Patrick McAndrew's [repository](https://github.com/urg/micropython-captive-dns-server)
-- The web server is derived from Erik de Lange's repository: https://github.com/erikdelange/MicroPython-HTTP-Server
+- The web server is derived from Erik de Lange's [repository](https://github.com/erikdelange/MicroPython-HTTP-Server)
-- The FTP server is based on David Horton's repository: https://github.com/DavesCodeMusings/ftpdlite
+- The FTP server is based on David Horton's [repository](https://github.com/DavesCodeMusings/ftpdlite)

 Commands implemented for `telnet` service: